nicolabs/nicobot/README.md

     docker run --rm -it -v "$(pwd)/tests:/etc/nicobot" nicolabs/nicobot:debian-slim askbot -c /etc/nicobot/askbot-sample-conf/config.yml

-_Github actions_ are currently used (see [dockerhub.yml](.github/workflows/dockerhub.yml) to automatically build and push the images to Docker Hub so they are available whenever commits are pushed to the _master_ branch.
+_Github actions_ are currently used (see [`dockerhub.yml`](.github/workflows/dockerhub.yml) to automatically build and push the images to Docker Hub so they are available whenever commits are pushed to the _master_ branch.

 The images have all the bots inside, as they only differ by one script from each other.
-The `entrypoint.sh` script takes the name of the bot to invoke as its first argument, then its own options and finally the bot's arguments.
+The [`docker-entrypoint.sh`](docker/docker-entrypoint.sh) script takes the name of the bot to invoke as its first argument, then its own options and finally the bot's arguments.

 ### Versioning